MBB-team/VBA-toolbox/_wiki/generativeModels.md

 Finally, we recommend that the *[VBA's Kalman backward lag]({{ site.baseurl }}/wiki/Controlling-the-inversion-using-VBA-options/#controlling-the-lagged-kalman-forward-pass)* be adjusted to the order of the AR(p) process, as follows: `options.backwardLag=p`.
 This is necessary to properly account for the delayed influence of the states' history.

-> Tip: The augmented state-space of AR(p) processes can be generalized to model any form of delayed dynamical system!
+> It is straightforward to generalize the above "augmented state-space" trick to multivariate AR(p) proceses, or, in fact, to any form of non-Markovian dynamics (including, e.g., delayed dynamical systems...)!

 # ARCH models